The Member of the Wedding (film)

-The Member of the Wedding is a 1952 American film noir drama film directed by Fred Zinnemann and starring Ethel Waters, Julie Harris, and Brandon deWilde.
+The Member of the Wedding is a 1952 American drama film directed by Fred Zinnemann and starring Ethel Waters, Julie Harris and Brandon de Wilde.
 The story, based on Carson McCullers' 1946 novel of the same name, is set in a small town in the Southern United States.

-Frankie Addams is an awkward, moody 12-year-old tomboy whose only friends are her young cousin John Henry and her black housekeeper Berenice.
-Co-starring as a drunken soldier who tries to take advantage of the vulnerable Frankie is former child actor Dick Moore, making his last film appearance.
+Plot

+Feeling rejected when her older brother takes his honeymoon without inviting her, Frankie runs away from her middle-class Southern home.
+She endures several other adolescent traumas, such as the sudden death of her young cousin John Henry.
+With the help of warm-hearted housekeeper Berenice Sadie Brown, Frankie makes an awkward transition to young womanhood.

+Soundtrack

+The soundtrack was composed by Alex North and performed by Morris Stoloff and his orchestra.
+Ethel Waters is also credited in the score, singing the hymn "His Eye Is on the Sparrow".
+The song that plays in the opening credits is titled "Magnolia".

+Awards

 Julie Harris was nominated for an Academy Award for her performance.

+Adaptations

-Later versions of McCuller's play were done for television, with Claudia McNeil playing Berenice in 1958, then Pearl Bailey performing the part in 1982, and Alfre Woodard playing the character in 1996, with Anna Paquin cast as Frankie in the latter production.
+Carson McCullers' novel was later adapted for television several times.
+The character of Berenice was played by Claudia McNeil in 1958, by Pearl Bailey in 1982 and by Alfre Woodard in 1996.
+Anna Paquin was cast as Frankie in the 1996 production.

-Plot

-Feeling rejected when her older brother goes off on his honeymoon without inviting her along, Frankie (Julie Harris) runs away from her middle-class Southern home.
-She endures several other adolescent traumas, not least of which is the sudden death of her bespectacled young cousin John Henry (Brandon deWilde).
-With the help of warm-hearted housekeeper Berenice Sadie Brown (Ethel Waters), Frankie eventually makes an awkward transition to young womanhood.